 Furuncles and carbuncles are types of skin abscesses.

 Furuncles (boils) are tender, smaller, more superficial abscesses that by definition involve a hair follicle and the surrounding tissue.
 Furuncles are common on the neck, breasts, face, and buttocks.
-They are uncomfortable and may be painful when closely attached to underlying structures (for example, on the nose, ear, or fingers).
+They are uncomfortable and may be particularly painful in sensitive areas (for example, on the nose, ear, or fingers).